What Can a Chapter 7 Bankruptcy Lawyer Do for You?

 liquidate your non-exempted assets to pay back your creditors (at this

 point, your creditors' collection efforts stop).
-During this time, your
+During this time,

-by the courts, to your creditors who are not cooperating.
+letters, enforced by the courts, to your creditors who are not cooperating.

 Is Chapter 7 Bankruptcy Right for You?